BergEB/Portfolio/README.md

 ## Overview

+#### Design
+Every page in this website shares a theme: thin, sleek lines colored to maximize each element's distinction while maintaining a readable and stylistic color scheme.
+I used thin, nearly white borders in a way that highlights the content within the borders while still maintaining contrast between darker and more neutral colors.

-#### Home
+#### Home Page
 The home page is exactly what it seems, welcoming whoever visits the page and explaining the purpose of the website.
+It may seem like most home and index.html pages are synonymous, but the index(welcome) page is only accessible via direct URL.

-#### Gallery
+#### Gallery (Projects)
 The gallery page provides links to Processing sketches I have created.
-Each was initially writen in Java, using Processing, so some graphical methods are not supported in the JavaScript versions (*clip() method originally used in Defo Java sketch not supported in JavaScript*).
-I am planning on updating both the TSSprial sketch, and the 3D height mapping in the Terrain sketch, the libraries of the latter I will either have to manually import or forget about all together to reduce clientside interaction.
+Each was initially writen in Java, using Processing, so some graphical methods are not supported in the JavaScript versions (* For example: the clip() method originally used in my Defo sketch is not directly supported in JavaScript*).
+I am planning on implementing the original 3D heightmapping within the Terrain sketch.
+To do so I will either have to find a way to import the initial camera control library I used[PeasyCam](https://mrfeinberg.com/peasycam/) or translate one of my own camera control libraries into JS.

-#### Esotericism
+#### Esotericism (Deep Thoughts)
 The Esotericism page is the "Deep Thoughts" section of the website.
-Here you will find some cryptic and unusually formatted wordplay. *don't think too hard*
+Here you will find some cryptic and unusually formatted wordplay.
+The style is pretty cool tho.

-#### Eronk
+#### Eronk (About me)
 The Eronk page is the "About me" section of the website.
-On this page you will find information about my experiences with Computer Science, a photo gallery, and an embedding of my twitch stream.
+On this page you will find information about my experiences with Computer Science, a photo gallery, and an embedding of my twitch stream *(player blocked on district network)*.